sakorkko/ndtt/README.md

 Some problems with the hid test, sometimes worked when replugged the cable and other times not.

 ### Test on linux machine
 Issues running the test at all on linux.
-Does not crash, but does not print anything or use the device.
+Does not crash, but does not print anything.
 ```
-No handlers could be found ofor logger "mbedls.platform_database"
+No handlers could be found for logger "mbedls.platform_database"
-No handlers could be found ofor logger "mbedls.lstool_base"
+No handlers could be found for logger "mbedls.lstool_base"
 ```
 ### Test on windows machine over linux USBIP server
 Virtualhere server running on debian stretch, client on a windows 10.
 Connection over local network.